ccbiolab/svpluscnv/vignettes/orthogonal_breast_data.md

 ## Identification and visualization of recurrently altered genes

 Somatic pathogenic variants are characterized by presenting in recurrent patterns that differ across histotypes (Futreal, et al., 2004).
 Evaluating the recurrence of structural variations involve challenges as their interpretation is more complicated than other variant types (e.g. SNVs).
-Traditionally, CNVs have been used to detect dosage changes affecting whole genes (e.g. amplifications and deep-deletions) and their recurrence statistically evaluated (Mermel, et al., 2011). svpluscnv evaluates the recurrence of structural variants by focusing on the analysis of breakpoints overlapping with known genes, including sub-genic events (e.g. ATRX in frame fusion events (Kurihara, et al., 2014)) and their upstream and downstream regions that allow identification of recurrent events altering the function of oncogenes and tumor suppressors (e.g. rearrangements near TERT (Peifer, et al., 2015; Valentijn, et al., 2015)).\n
+Traditionally, CNVs have been used to detect dosage changes affecting whole genes (e.g. amplifications and deep-deletions) and their recurrence statistically evaluated (Mermel, et al., 2011). svpluscnv evaluates the recurrence of structural variants by focusing on the analysis of breakpoints overlapping with known genes, including sub-genic events (e.g. ATRX in frame fusion events (Kurihara, et al., 2014)) and their upstream and downstream regions that allow identification of recurrent events altering the function of oncogenes and tumor suppressors (e.g. rearrangements near TERT (Peifer, et al., 2015; Valentijn, et al., 2015)).

 The functions cnv.break.annot and svc.break.annot  evaluate breakpoints obtained from CNV and SVC data respectively.
-Both functions report a list of genes and their associated breakpoints and samples, which can be retrieved for further analyses.\n
+Both functions report a list of genes and their associated breakpoints and samples, which can be retrieved for further analyses.

 We studied recurrently altered genes among the COSMIC cancer census (Futreal, et al., 2004) in the three breast datasets including CCLE (35 samples, SNPWGS), TCGA (1088 samples) and PCAWG (198).
 11 genes appear in the top 20 in all three datasets whereas another 9 are present in at least 2 datasets (Supplementary Figure S2A-C).
-In the case of TCGA, the results were obtained from CNV data only whereas CCLE and PCAWG results represent the intersection between both CNV and SVC breakpoint analyses.\n svcnvplus includes an integrated visualization tool sv.model.view that overlays data from CNV segmentation data and SVC calls.
+In the case of TCGA, the results were obtained from CNV data only whereas CCLE and PCAWG results represent the intersection between both CNV and SVC breakpoint analyses.

+svcnvplus includes an integrated visualization tool sv.model.view that overlays data from CNV segmentation data and SVC calls.
 This function allows visualization of all variants affecting a specified genomic region (e.g. gene locus) at once.
 This functionality is complemented with a genomic track plot function (gene.track.view) that can be used to build layouts.
 To illustrate this functionality, we selected FHIT as the most frequently altered gene (n=8) in the subset of 35 CCLE breast cell lines with available CNV and SVC data.
-Observed breakpoints across CNV and SVC datatypes match correctly in all samples harboring SVs (Supplementary Figure S2D); this is remarkable since the data types were completely orthogonal in terms of data source and methodology.\n
+Observed breakpoints across CNV and SVC datatypes match correctly in all samples harboring SVs (Supplementary Figure S2D); this is remarkable since the data types were completely orthogonal in terms of data source and methodology.

 ```r